hammerheim-game/hammerheim-rules/5-skills.md

 A Hero or Warrior with this skill may buy an attack animal.
 The attack animal must be set up with the owning model within 3" but is free to move around once the battle begins.
 Attack animals behave like any other animal henchman, except that they may use the Hero's Leadership if they are within 6" as if they had the _Leader_ ability.
 If the Hero is ever _Incapacitated_ or taken _Out of Action_ the animal gains Frenzy.

 #### Mark of Chaos
-Few who travel to Mordheim do so with good intentions, indeed many see the calamitous destruction of Sigmar's followers as a sign that the site is clearly of great interest to the Chaos Gods.
+Few who travel to Hammerheim do so with good intentions, indeed many see the calamitous destruction of Sigmar's followers as a sign that the site is clearly of great interest to the Chaos Gods.
 Eager to prove themselves to their new masters they may